cloud-bulldozer/k8s-netperf/README.md

 $ kubectl create sa -n netperf netperf
 ```

-If you run with `-all`, you will need to allow `hostNetwork` for the netperf sa.
+If you run with `--all`, you will need to allow `hostNetwork` for the netperf sa.

 Example
 ```shell